At the office of SmileLine Dental, we’ve established a reputation for excellence based upon providing skilled and

 place until the final desired corrections are reached.

 With Invisalign® clear aligners, your treatment is tailored to you.
-Innovative technology combines with a
+Innovative technology combines

-personalized treatment plan to make custom clear aligners for creating your new smile.
+with a personalized treatment plan to make custom clear aligners for creating your new smile.

 As pioneers in the field of aligner development and technology, the folks at Align Technology, Inc. gather data

-- Able to address a broad spectrum of malocclusions ("bad bites") and teeth alignment issues
+- Are able to address a broad spectrum of malocclusions ("bad bites") and teeth alignment issues.

-- Allow more precise planning and control of multiple types of tooth movement
+- Allow more precise planning and control of multiple types of tooth movement.

 move your teeth into their correct positions over time.
 Simply swap-out last week's aligner for the next one in